top of page

 “We should take it,” I said.
 This made Lecia smile.

 Lecia seized the bag, and we ran northward toward Anwyndshire until our breath could bear flight no more, where we rested in a crevice between two boulders.
 In the pouch, we found two curious objects and a small parchment.
-On the parchment was drawn an image of a man standing between two trees.
+An image of a man standing between two trees was drawn on the parchment.
 He wore one of the objects on his face.
 The objects in the pouch were hard and smooth.
 Each had two clear stones in a frame with hinged pieces on each side.
 Lecia held one up to her eyes and looked at me through it.
 She dropped it to the ground and covered her face with her hands.

 “What’s wrong?”
 I asked.
 I took her hands from her face.